FAeN399/PromptCastle/setup.md

 :::

-In the test code, we load this YAML and for each case, feed the input to our system’s prompt generation function or endpoint.
+In the test code, we load this YAML and for each case, feed the input to our system's prompt generation function or endpoint.
 Then we assert that the output meets the expectation.
 The expectation could be an exact match or a pattern/substring.
-Since AI outputs can be somewhat stochastic, we often don’t check for 100% exact text, but rather key phrases or structural markers.
-For example, ensure the assistant’s reply contains a certain sentence or starts with a greeting, etc.
+Since AI outputs can be somewhat stochastic, we often don't check for 100% exact text, but rather key phrases or structural markers.
+For example, ensure the assistant's reply contains a certain sentence or starts with a greeting, etc.

 By running these tests, if a developer changes the prompt template or logic, they will quickly see if a previously expected phrase disappeared or changed unintentionally.
 For instance, if a prompt was supposed to always include a certain disclaimer and a code change accidentally removed it, a prompt regression test would catch that difference.

-Maintaining Prompt Tests: Whenever a prompt’s expected output intentionally changes (e.g., we improved the phrasing), we update the test expectations accordingly.
+Maintaining Prompt Tests: Whenever a prompt's expected output intentionally changes (e.g., we improved the phrasing), we update the test expectations accordingly.
 Keeping these tests up-to-date effectively creates a contract for the AI prompt outputs that the team agrees on.

 ### Continuous Integration (CI) Integration